How Long Should It Take To Fall Asleep? Exploring Insomnia

 Sleep centers

 Sleep clinics provide a comprehensive form of care for insomnia through testing and observation.
 There, you will typically sleep in a room set up to look like a bedroom as professionals monitor you and take measurements from sensors placed on your body.
 As you sleep, they may measure leg movements, oxygen levels in the blood, and eye movements.
-Information from the sensors can then be used to determine causes of poor sleep and detect conditions such as sleep apnea.
+Information from the sensors can then be used to determine the causes of poor sleep and detect conditions such as sleep apnea.
 If you choose to go to a sleep center, you’ll likely be advised to avoid sugar, caffeine, and napping prior to the assessment.

 Therapy

 Working with a therapist, you can explore any causes contributing to your disrupted sleep, address the emotional effects of insomnia, and develop strategies for getting better quality sleep so it takes you fewer minutes to fall asleep.
-A common form of therapy used to treat insomnia is cognitive behavioral therapy (CBT).
+Cognitive behavioral therapy (CBT) is a common form of therapy used to treat insomnia.
 With CBT, you can learn how to replace unhelpful thoughts that might be contributing to your problems with sleeping so you can approach sleep with a healthy mindset.
-For example, your therapist might help you notice that you have irrational beliefs about sleep, leading to increased stress and worsening insomnia symptoms.
-To avoid this, they may suggest methods of challenging your thoughts so that you can get to sleep faster while also helping you implement stress management techniques, such as mindfulness meditation.

 Improved sleep through online therapy